trans-travel/trans-travel/notes/usa-immigration.md

 (PERMANENTLY) from entering the USA if they indicate a gender other than sex assigned at birth on a visa application.
 This may make travel impossible for people with updated passports issued outside of the USA.
-It is unknown how this may impact existing visas or ESTAs.
+It is unknown how this may impact existing visas or new or existing ESTAs.

 If your passport and visa are not both issued in your sex assigned at birth, travel to the USA may be particularly risky right now.
 The